 - DO send a card.
 This may not be necessary, but a card to the family would be a much-appreciated gesture.

 - DO NOT speak of death and funerals.
 This is considered greatly inauspicious during the celebrations.
-Keep to the lighter subjects and discuss matters of joy and celebratory.
+Keep to the lighter subjects and discuss matters of joy and celebration.

 - DO ask about the culture.
-If you wish to know more about the festivities, the host family will be most happy to share the insights of their culture with you.
+If you wish to know more about the festivities, the host family will be most happy to share insights into their culture with you.

-- Food is typically served on a traditional banana leaf in some families, to be eaten by hand, but if you don’t feel comfortable eating that way, it is okay to request for forks and spoons.
+- Families who celebrate Deepavali in Singapore typically serve food with traditional banana leaves.
+They do this to eat food by hand.
+But, if you don’t feel comfortable eating that way, we encourage you to request for forks and spoons.

 - DO try some of the dishes offered to you by the host as it is hugely impolite to not try anything.